BassamAlshabrawi/-Sensing-That-Someone-Near-of-The-Device-Using-Ultrasonic-Sensor-and-LCD/README.md

-# -Sensing-That-Someone-Near-of-The-Device-Using-Ultrasonic-Sensor-and-LCD
+# Sensing-That-Someone-Near-of-The-Device-Using-Ultrasonic-Sensor-and-LCD

 ## Introduction

 Sometimes when we come in the mall entrance, we ask ourselves how the automatic door knows if there is a person in front of the door or not, the answer to the question is by using different techniques of detection as an inductive loop, infrared, etc.
-In this project, we will see how we can apply the same idea of the detection of the person using the ultrasound technique to detect if someone is in front of the device or not to take suitable action.
+In this project, we will see how we can apply the same idea of the detection of the person using the ultrasound technique to detect if someone is in front of the device or not to take suitable action as (https://www.tinkercad.com/things/9glqIBpPR3G-sensing-that-someone-near-of-the-device-using-ultrasonic-sensor/editel) .

 ## Components

 *	2x Arduino UNO.
 *	Ultrasonic Sensor.
 *	16x2 LCD.